HOKA Clifton 9 Running Shoe Review

 Our Verdict

 The HOKA Clifton 9 struggles as a marathon racing shoe, primarily due to its very poor energy return.
 Its moderate cushioning and average weight contribute little to enhancing marathon performance.
-However, its good lateral stability provides reliable footing for runners prioritizing a stable, supportive ride over pure speed and bounce in long-distance events.
+However, its decent lateral stability provides reliable footing for runners prioritizing a stable, supportive ride over pure speed and bounce in long-distance events.

 Pros